Azure/kubernetes-hackfest/labs/paas/otomi/4_netpols/README.md

 redis-leader     ClusterIP   10.0.82.226    <none>        6379/TCP   6m44s
 ```

-3. Go to the console and click `Services` under your team
+3. Go to the console, select your team in the top bar en and click `Services` under your team in the right menu.

 4. We will now first add the created frontend service to Otomi.
 Click `Create Service`.